Legacy Union: 600 S Tryon

 The location of the building is the exact site of the former Charlotte Observer building.
-The former building was 361,000 sqft and it was at the corner of Stonewall St (now Brooklyn Village) and South Tryon St. It was housed there for nearly 50 years.
+The former building was 361,000 sqft and it was at the corner of Stonewall St (now Brooklyn Village) and South Tryon St. The Charlotte Observer was housed there for nearly 50 years.

 Parking

 A common parking deck providing 3,104 parking spaces with four levels of executive parking is located at 720 South Church Street.